Category Archives: Abolitionists in NJ

 Given Newman’s definition of “Black Founders”, I maintain that the King Family was one of Newark’s Black founding families.
 I have chosen to focus on Rev. John A. King simply because there is more in the public record on him than his brothers.
 But, make no mistake about it, the lives of the other King brothers, especially Jacob and Abraham, are also noteworthy.

 Over the past few years, my cousin Andrea and I have pieced together the King brothers’ early lives.
 Based on the 1830 census, John was born about 1790 in Morris County, NJ making him the oldest of Lucy King’s sons.
 Abraham was born around 1795.
 Their mother was originally a slave on Abraham Ogden’s estate in Morristown, NJ.
-Their father was Dublin King, a Scots-Irishman.
+Their father was Dublin King, a man born in British Guiana.
 John and Abraham were also tradesmen which tells us that they occupied a more privileged status over enslaved people.
 We don’t know when they became free or how they learned their trade, but Abraham Ogden’s estate was settled in 1802 and we assume Lucy was freed thereafter.
 He children inherited their father’s estate.

 Sometime prior to 1820, the King brothers met Rev. Christopher Rush, another Black founder.
 Together with Rev. Rush, they founded the African Methodist Episcopal Zion Church (now known as the Clinton Memorial A.M.E.
 Zion Church) in Newark in 1822.
 This church was the first black church founded in Newark and was also considered to be a sister church to the Mother Zion Church in Lower Manhattan that was founded in 1796.
 Rev. Rush would go on to become the Bishop of the A.M.E.
 Zion Church in 1828.
 As stated in a previous post, before he left to become a bishop, he sold his land to Jacob D. King who built an Underground Railroad House in 1830.